Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 Your Current “Strategy”

-Meanwhile, your calendar looks like Swiss cheese and you’re wondering why.
+Meanwhile, your calendar has holes and you are wondering why.

-You’re not just losing small weddings.
-You’re losing:
+You are not just turning away small weddings.

 • High-end intimate celebrations